On descending cohomology geometrically: Phantoms and coniveau filtrations

 Unlike the case of Hodge structures, even when $i=2n+1$ is odd, and $L_\ell(n)$ is effective of weight $1$, it is not known exactly when Question \ref{Qgtc} will have an affirmative answer.
-Theorem \ref{T:cycles} provides an affirmative answer under further hypotheses on the geometric coniveau; we review coniveau in the sections below.
-(See also \S \ref{S:FinField} for a discussion of the theory of Honda--Tate, and the analogous question over finite fields.)
+Theorem \ref{T:cycles} provides an affirmative answer under further hypotheses on the geometric coniveau\,; we review coniveau in the sections below.
+(See \S \ref{S:FinField} for a discussion of the connection between Question \ref{Qgtc} over finite fields and the theory of Honda--Tate\,; see \cite{ACMVabtriv} for a discussion of the extent to which $Y$ may be taken to be geometrically integral.)